Back to templates

 Back-Four Defensive Shifting Pattern

-A practical template for teaching distances between the full-back, center-back, winger, and holding midfielder when the ball travels across the pitch.
+Teach distances between the full-back, center-back, winger, and holding midfielder as the ball travels across the pitch.

 Where this template fits

-A defensive organization template for teaching back-four shifting, distances, cover shadows, and midfield support across the pitch.
+A defensive organization template for teaching back-four shifting, compact distances, cover shadows, and midfield support when the opponent switches or plays wide.

 Key points